What to Expect When Sitting Down With a C3PAO for a CMMC Assessment: Insights From the Internet

 Introduction

 Preparing for a Cybersecurity Maturity Model Certification (CMMC) assessment with a Certified Third-Party Assessment Organization (C3PAO) can be an intimidating experience.
+C3PAOs are accredited entities authorized by the Cyber AB to perform official CMMC assessments.
 Contractors often wonder what to expect, what assessors will be looking for, and how they can avoid unnecessary delays or failure.
 To demystify the process, we combed through Reddit threads, industry forums, and YouTube discussions to gather first-hand insights from those who have been through it.
-As of mid-March 2025, here is what contractors should know about their upcoming CMMC assessments.
+As of Early October 2025, here is what contractors should know about their upcoming CMMC assessments.
+See more information about CMMC 48 CFR.

 Documentation is Your Best Friend (or Worst Enemy)